 Easy Instant Pot Mongolian Drumsticks

-Instant Pot Mongolian Drumsticks are the perfect budget-friendly dinner, that is also very easy to make and delicious.
+Instant Pot Mongolian Drumsticks are the perfect budget-friendly dinner, which is also very easy to make and delicious.
 I love to prep ahead this meal and freeze it.
 I make the sauce and add everything to a freezer-friendly zip-lock bag and when I know I want to make it for dinner, I transfer the bag from the freezer to the fridge in the morning to thaw.

 By the time I get home from work, all I have to do is add the marinated Instant Pot Mongolian Drumsticks to the pot and cook.
 For a delicious crispy outside, I cook the drumsticks under the broiler for a few minutes.
 Served with the sweet and sticky Mongolian sauce, this dinner is bound to be a success.